Comp-Labs/comp-labs-website/README.md

 <hr />

-This Repository Contains up-to-date source code for the [Comp Labs Website](https://github.com/Comp-Labs/comp-labs-website).
+This Repository Contains up-to-date source code for the [Tech Fiddle Website](https://github.com/Comp-Labs/comp-labs-website).

 Written in ReactJS, Markdown, and MDX.
 Built with [Docusaurus](docusaurus.io).
 Deploys with [Netlify](netlify.com).